 MOZAI

-MOZAI is the MoneyOS - DeFAI layer of Rivalz: a set of agents that operate non-custodial smart wallets on behalf of users.
+MOZAI is the MoneyOS, the DeFAI layer of Rivalz: a set of agents that operate non-custodial smart wallets on behalf of users.

 Think of it as agent-native infrastructure for money:

-• the Rivalz Network verifies that what they do is sane before real size moves.
+• the Rivalz Network verifies that every action is safe and valid before the agent can execute real transactions.

 How it works?

-MOZAI treats each Agent strategy as an agent + smart walet pair.
+MOZAI treats each Agent strategy as an agent + smart wallet pair.

-• The smart walet is a smart contract that can hold assets, positions and claims in external DeFi protocols.
+• The smart wallet is a smart contract that can hold assets, positions and claims in external DeFi protocols.

-• The agent is an off-chain process that has the right to propose actions for that vault, but only within a ruleset encoded on-chain.
+• The agent is an off-chain process that can propose actions for the vault, but only within the ruleset encoded on-chain.

 Strategies differ only by: